bemxio/mario-head/README.md

 To build the project, ensure you have the following dependencies installed:

-- [MinGW](https://en.wikipedia.org/wiki/MinGW) with `make` - it's recommended to use [MSYS2](https://www.msys2.org/) on Windows.
-After installing MSYS2 (or if you're on an Arch-based Linux distro), execute `pacman -S mingw-w64-gcc mingw-w64-make` in the terminal to install MinGW as well as `make`.
-For other Linux distributions, search for `mingw-w64` in your package manager or compile the tools yourself.
+- [MinGW](https://en.wikipedia.org/wiki/MinGW) - it's recommended to use [MSYS2](https://www.msys2.org/) on Windows.
+After installing MSYS2 (or if you're on an Arch-based Linux distro), execute `pacman -S mingw-w64-gcc` in the terminal to install MinGW.
+For other Linux distributions, search for `mingw-w64` in your package manager or compile MinGW yourself.

 - [Git](https://git-scm.com/) - while optional, having Git installed simplifies the process of pulling the latest source code.

+- `make` - if on MSYS2, run `pacman -S mingw-w64-gcc` to install the MinGW variant, on any other Linux distro install the regular version using your package manager.

 - `winpthreads` library from Git - only necessary for extending compatibility to Windows 2000/XP.
 Installation methods vary based on your OS:
     - For MSYS2, run `pacman -S mingw-w64-i686-winpthreads-git` in the terminal.